DevExpress-Examples/how-to-emulate-binding-to-the-isexpanded-property-of-the-treelistnode-t127638/Readme.md

 }
 ```

 Each `Parent` contains a list of `Child` objects.
-In turn, each `Child` can contain a list of `Toy` objects, therefore, creating a three-level tree structure.
+In turn, each `Child` can contain a list of `Toy` objects, creating a three-level tree structure.

 The `DataHelper` class generates a large collection of `Parent` objects populated with nested `Child` objects.